 The quantum double Hamiltonian \eqnref{eqn:Hamiltonian_quantum_double} has anyonic excitations that are in one-to-one correspondence with the irrep of Drinfeld double.
 Given a ribbon $\rho$ that connects the starting site $s_0$ and the ending site $s_1$ as depicted in \figref{fig:ops_quantum_double}(a), we can create a pair of $(R,C)$ anyons localized at the two end sites by applying a set of ribbon operators $F^{R,C}_{\rho}$ to the ground state~\cite{Bombin2008PRB_NonAbelian}:

-On the right-hand side, $\Gamma^{R}_{jj^\prime}(n)$ is the representation matrix of the irrep $R$ of $Z(C)$, $\tau_c$ the group element satisfying $\tau_c g_c \bar{\tau}_c = c$ with $g_c$ being a representative of $C$, $F^{h,g}_\rho$ with $h,g \in G$ is an operator defined on the same support $\rho$, whose action is detailed in Appendix~\ref{appendix:ribbon_algebra}.
+On the right-hand side, $\Gamma^{R}_{jj^\prime}(n)$ is the matrix of the irrep $R$, $\tau_c$ is the group element satisfying $\tau_c g_c \bar{\tau}_c = c$ with $g_c$ being a representative of $C$, and $F^{h,g}_\rho$ with $h,g \in G$ is an operator defined on the same support $\rho$, whose action is detailed in Appendix~\ref{appendix:ribbon_algebra}.
 On the left-hand side, $u = (c,j)$ and $v=(c^\prime,j^\prime)$ for $c,c^\prime \in C$ are the local degrees of freedom of $(R,C)$ at $s_0$ and $s_1$.
 The quantum dimension of the anyon is given by the dimension of the irrep $(R,C)$.
 When $(R,C)$ has a dimension greater than 1, the corresponding anyon is a non-Abelian anyon.
-The fusion of various non-Abelian anyons has multiple outcomes, a defining feature of non-Abelian anyons in general.
+The fusion of various non-Abelian anyons has multiple outcomes, which is a defining feature of non-Abelian anyons.

 The anyon types can be measured locally using a set of closed ribbon operators.
 For a closed ribbon $\sigma$ that starts and ends at the same site $s$, the operator that measures the anyon type $(R,C)$ inside $\sigma$ is defined as: